marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab01.md

 **Step 7.
 Verify Compliance profiles**
 - Stay in the Customer engagement section and click Compliance profiles
 - Open the `ColorCloud Commercial DOI` record
-- Verify Address, which is pulled dynamically into your content blocks
+- Verify `Address`, which is pulled dynamically into your content blocks
-- Open Preference center, which is pulled dynamically into your content blocks to let recipients unsubscribe from Commercial purpose communication
+- Open `Preference center`, which is pulled dynamically into your content blocks to let recipients unsubscribe from Commercial purpose communication
 - Go back to the `ColorCloud Commercial DOI` record and check `Consent purposes`.
-These define how consent is respected for emails and text messages for the specific customer profile and purpose.
+These are assigned to emails and text messages and define how consent is respected by the system.
 - Still under the `ColorCloud Commercial DOI` record, check `Double opt-in`.
 If enabled, a double opt-in email is sent right after form submission to verify the email address before Contact and/or Lead plus Consent records are created.
 - Go back to Compliance profiles and open `ColorCloud Legitimate Interest`
 - Open `Preference center`.
 This lets recipients unsubscribe from Legitimate Interest purpose communication.
 That is the main difference compared to `ColorCloud Commercial DOI`.